AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

    Local toolbar in the Locations window

-..  this is   NF-60-LC06-024 GPS: Locations view has a toolbar (2012-12-06)

-In the :file:`Locations` view, actions such as `clear locations`, or the filter panel were moved into that toolbar to make them more accessible.
-The preference `Auto Jump To First Location` was removed from the preferences menu and moved to the toolbar as well.
+In the :guilabel:`Locations` view, actions such as `clear locations`, or the filter panel were moved into that toolbar to make them more accessible.
+The preference :guilabel:`Auto Jump To First Location` was removed from the preferences menu and moved to the toolbar as well.

 Global search field in the toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+NF-60-M606-028 GPS: remove Open From Project dialog
+..
+NF-60-M603-060 GPS: remove Goto Entity dialog (2013-06-07)

 A search field is now provided, which will look simultaneously in various
 context (source file names, entities,...).
 You can optionally restrict the
 search to specific contexts to view all possible matches in this context.

-This field replaces the two dialogs `/File/Open File From Project` and
+This field replaces the two dialogs :menuselection:`File-->Open File From
-`/Navigate/Goto Entity...`.
-The menus are still available, but the actual
+Project` and :menuselection:`Navigate-->Goto Entity...`.
+The menus are still
-search is done via the global search field.
+available, but the actual search is done via the global search field.

-..
-This is NF-60-M606-028 GPS: remove Open From Project dialog
-..  and NF-60-M603-060 GPS: remove Goto Entity dialog (2013-06-07)

-The :file:`/Tools/Views/Entity` view was also removed since its features
+The :menuselection:`Tools-->Views-->Entity` view was also removed since its
-are now available through the global search field.
+features are now available through the global search field.

 ..
 This is Approximate search